Jim Herrington, PhD, is a global health professional and an experienced health behavior epidemiologist.

-Dr. Herrington sees more commonalities than differences among people and populations, from the Senegalese families he worked with in the Peace Corps to relatives on the American Indian side of his family.
+Dr. Herrington sees more commonalities than differences among people and populations, from the Senegalese families with whom he worked while in the Peace Corps to relatives on the American Indian side of his family.

 Internationally, he has worked extensively in West Africa and completed assignments all over the world.
 His experience as a health behavior epidemiologist includes family planning services, childhood communicable illnesses and vector-borne infectious diseases.